Karen A. Popp

-Karen A. Popp is a partner in the Washington, D.C. office of Sidley Austin LLP, where she is global chair of the firm’s White Collar group and member of the firm’s Executive Committee.
-She has an expansive practice representing companies and individuals in high-profile matters with legal, political and public relations components, such as corporate criminal defense, internal investigations, SEC Enforcement, Congressional investigations, OIG and State Attorney General actions, corporate compliance, and litigation.
+Karen A. Popp is a partner in the Washington, D.C. office of Sidley Austin LLP, where she is global co-leader of the firm’s White Collar: Government Litigation & Investigations group and has served as member of the firm’s Executive Committee.
+She has an expansive practice representing companies and individuals in high-profile matters with legal, political and public relations components, such as corporate criminal defense, internal investigations, SEC Enforcement, Congressional investigations, OIG and State Attorney General actions, corporate compliance and litigation.
 Chambers USA recognizes her as a leader in the fields of White Collar and FCPA.
-Her practice is informed by a wealth of government and private sector experience, including service as a federal prosecutor in New York, a lawyer in the Office of Legal Counsel at the U.S. Department of Justice, and Associate White House Counsel to President Clinton.
+Her practice is informed by a wealth of government and private sector experience, including service as a federal prosecutor in New York, a lawyer in the Office of Legal Counsel at the U.S. Department of Justice and associate White House counsel to President Clinton.

-She was a wall street litigator with Sullivan & Cromwell before joining the government in the early 1990s.
-Karen currently represents clients across a host of industries in a wide range of matters involving allegations of criminal, civil and ethical wrongdoing.
-Her clients range from major corporations to prominent business and political figures, including a U.S. Presidential Cabinet Member.
-She has been retained to lead confidential worldwide internal investigations and defend corporations and individuals in government investigations relating to alleged fraud, corruption, accounting irregularities, false claims, and antitrust.
-Karen also assists clients in developing, auditing and enhancing corporate compliance and ethics programs, and currently serves as outside counsel to several corporate compliance departments.
-She helps companies to respond to internal allegations of wrongdoing, conducts training for Boards of Directors, management, compliance departments and other company personnel, and conducts compliance due diligence regarding corporate acquisitions and joint ventures.
+Popp was a Wall Street litigator with Sullivan & Cromwell before joining the U.S. government in the early 1990s.
+She currently represents clients across a host of industries in a wide range of matters involving allegations of criminal, civil and ethical wrongdoing.
+Her clients range from major corporations to prominent business and political figures, including a U.S. Presidential Cabinet member.
+She has been retained to lead confidential worldwide internal investigations and defend corporations and individuals in government investigations relating to alleged fraud, corruption, accounting irregularities, false claims and antitrust.
+Popp also assists clients in developing, auditing and enhancing corporate compliance and ethics programs, and currently serves as outside counsel to several corporate compliance departments.
+She helps companies to respond to internal allegations of wrongdoing, conducts training for boards of directors, management, compliance departments and other company personnel, and conducts compliance due diligence regarding corporate acquisitions and joint ventures.